Tak783/recipes/README.md

 * `CoreFoundational`: contains extensions to the `Foundation` framework.
 These are used across Feature frameworks and the app.

 ### `Core Shared Components Layer` (explained)
-These are shared components that make use of the "Utilities" layer to provide Core Shared functionality i.e. Networking, Local Persistance, Keychain access.
+These are shared components that make use of the "Utilities" layer to provide Core Shared functionality i.e. Networking, Local Persistence, Keychain access.
 The layer contains the following modules;
 * `CoreNetworking`: contains the networking layer and the `MockNetworking` framework which supports Testing Suites across the Project when testing Network calls.

 ### `Feature Layer` (explained)